envoyproxy/gateway/docs/latest/design/request-authentication.md

 [Issue 336][] specifies the need for exposing a user-facing API to configure request authentication.
 Request authentication is defined as an authentication mechanism to be enforced by Envoy on a per-request basis.
-A connection will be rejected if it contains invalid authentication information, based on the `Authentication` API type proposed in this design document.
+A connection will be rejected if it contains invalid authentication information, based on the `AuthenticationFilter` API type proposed in this design document.

 Envoy Gateway leverages [Gateway API][] for configuring managed Envoy proxies.
 Gateway API defines core, extended, and implementation-specific API [support levels][] for implementors such as Envoy Gateway to expose features.
 Since